Overview

 What happens during the test?

 You will be asked to lie on a table or sit in a reclining chair.
 About 20 small electrodes will be attached to your head with washable glue.
 The technician may ask you to do several things during the test, such as asking you to open and close your eyes, breath deeply and rapidly (hyperventilation), or look at a flashing light.
-Most of the time you will just lay still with your eyes closed.
+Most of the time you will just lie still with your eyes closed.

 What happens after the test?